 The Board will operate independent of management as it conducts its duties.
-It will elect a Chairman of the Board ("Chairman"), who may be a member of management, to coordinate the activities of the Board.
+It will elect a Chair of the Board ("Chair"), who may be a member of management, to coordinate the activities of the Board.
 The Board will carefully consider issues that are important to the Company, with and without management being present.
 In that regard, the Board is free to communicate amongst itself without management's involvement, and the Board will periodically meet independent of management.
-If the Company has in place an Independent Chair, the specific responsibilities of the Chair will be as follows:
+From time to time, the Board will decide in its business judgment, whether to have the same person occupy the offices of Chair and CEO after considering relevant factors, including the specific needs of the business and the best interests of the Company.
+If the Company has in place an independent Chair, the specific responsibilities of the Chair will be as follows: